-Has sta been 1 andard net?
+Has sta andard met?
 Standard 2: Programs ensure PBLA is being implemented consistent with PBLA assessment for learning principles and protocols.
 Yes Not sure Questions and comments a.
 All learners have and use a copy of the Language Companion.
 Learners know their CLB levels and understand the purpose of their portfolios (e.g. can describe how and when they use them).
 Evidence?
 In class visits (to at least two classes at different benchmark levels), informal conversations with learners (at CLB 3 or above) indicate that learners know their CLB levels, and understand the purpose of their portfolios (e.g. can tell how and when they use them). b.
-Classroom practice reflects planning for instruction and assessment that is based on learner- identified needs and goals.
+Classroom practice reflects planning for instruction and assessment that is based on learner-identified needs and goals.
 Evidence?
 The reviewed learner portfolios show evidence of needs assessment/ goal-setting activities in the ABOUT ME section of My Portfolio. c.
 Classroom assessment practice enhances learning.
 (See Teacher Self-Assessment: Standard 3.)
 Evidence?
 The reviewed learner portfolios include evidence of learner self-assessment, and evidence of action-oriented feedback on learning tasks. d.
 Classroom practice engages learners in the assessment practice and in conversations about their progress.
 (See Teacher Self-assessment: Standard 3.)
 Evidence?
 Learner portfolios include evidence of learner self-assessment.

-Standard 3: Programs ensure PBLA assessment is aligned to the CLB Has standard been met?
-Yes Not sure standards and decisions related to assigning benchmarks are based on sufficient evidence.
-Questions and comments a.
+Standard 3: Programs ensure PBLA assessment is aligned to the CLB been standards and decisions related to assigning benchmarks are based on sufficient evidence.
+Has so been seem of the CLB been standards and decisions related to assigning benchmarks are based on sufficient evidence. andard net?
+Not sure Questions and comments a.
 Programs ensure that teachers have access to a range of appropriate PBLA and CLB-related resources to support classroom planning for instruction and assessment.
 Evidence?
 Program provides a list of the PBLA and CLB-related resources that classroom teachers can use to plan for instruction and assessment. b.
 Program administrator ensures that assessment is aligned to the CLB and is based on a rich variety of tasks that enable learners to show what they are able "to do" in English.
 (See Teacher Self-assessment: Standard 2.)
 Evidence?
-Review of learner portfolios.
+Review of learner portfolios. c.
 Classroom assessment provides sufficient evidence to facilitate CLB outcome decisions.
 Classroom teachers aim for 8 - 10 artefacts per skill area.
 Evidence?
 Learner portfolios that are reviewed to assign new benchmarks include approximately 8 - 10 artefacts per skill area. d.
 ESL Learner Progress Reports are completed for learners in accordance with PBLA protocols.
 Evidence?
 ESL Learner Progress Reports are completed in accordance with protocols.
 They include comments that are written to, not about the learner, and are in learner-friendly language.